 Open your pantry, and dig all the way to the back shelf.
-If you are anything like me, there are likely cans back there that have been there for 5 years or more.
-You check the expiration date, and you find that these cans still say they are “good”.
-But, considering that all molecules break down over time, are these foods really as healthy as their fresh counterparts?
+If you are anything like most people, there are likely cans back there that have been there for five years or more.
+You check the expiration date, check the can for any damages or bumps, and you find that these cans still look “good”.
+But, considering that all organic elements break down over time, are these foods really as healthy as their fresh counterparts?

-The answer is a resounding, “NO!”.
-Canned, frozen, and otherwise preserved foods often have a much different nutritional profile compared to their fresh counterparts.
+The answer is a resounding “NO!”.
+Canned, frozen, freeze-dried, and otherwise preserved foods often have a much different nutritional profile compared to their fresh counterparts.
 This happens for a variety of reasons, which we will discuss in detail in this article.
-Further, we will take a look at why fresh, whole-foods are your best bet for obtaining optimal nutrition.
+Further, we will take a look at why fresh, whole foods are your best bet for obtaining optimal nutrition.
 But first, let’s take a look at why processed foods last so much longer than fresh foods.

 How Foods are Canned and Frozen

-If you have ever canned vegetables at home, you may think that canning is simply the process of heating the food up slightly and creating an airtight seal.
+If you have ever canned vegetables at home (the process of preserving them), you may think that all canning is simply the process of heating the food up slightly and creating an airtight seal.
 This works well with mason jars because glass is non-reactive and does not interact with the food inside.
 However, commercial canning processes typically use metal cans made of tin or aluminum.
 These cans require a special lining.
-More than this, companies may add other preservatives, salts, and synthetic chemicals to make the food appear fresh and appealing.
+More than this, companies may add other preservatives, salts, vinegar, and synthetic chemicals to make the food appear fresh and appealing.

 Companies add these chemicals because metals are much more reactive than glass.
 In fact, most cans must have a plastic lining on the inside to protect the metal from corrosion.
 Foods like tomatoes, which are naturally acidic, will eat right through the metal over time.
 Unfortunately for consumers, the plastic lining in cans contains chemicals like BPA, which has been shown to cause cancer.
 BPA also acts like a hormone within your body, disrupting your natural endocrine signals.
 Further, BPA is only one of many chemicals used to commercially can foods.
 Specifically, BPA is found in 73% of canned foods.